wedesoft/hornetseye-doc/docs/Installation.md

 ### hornetseye-alsa

-**hornetseye-alsa** provides an interface for playing audio data using the Advanced Linux Sound Architecture (ALSA).
+**hornetseye-alsa** provides an interface for playing and recording audio data using the Advanced Linux Sound Architecture (ALSA).
 This Ruby extension requires the ALSA library.
 You can install it like this:

     sudo aptitude install libasound2-dev